 Creative & Cheap, That’s How To Fixture

-Oh, I need to drill holes in 8 parts, all in the same place.
+Oh, I need to drill a bunch of holes, all the same, in 8 parts.
 What a pain!

-And, I need to cut these 5 pieces all to match.
+And, I need to cut these other 5 pieces all to match.
 What a hassle to measure, mark, and cut each one!
 Is there a good way to make the job easier?
 Maybe with a cheap fixture to really speed things up.

 You Might Need A Cheap Fixture

 Fixtures (or Jigs as some people like to call them) can be pretty simple, and they don’t need to be pretty.
 The image here shows a simple drill fixture.
-It’s a small chunk of metal clamped to a jaw of the vise.
+It’s a small chunk of metal to clamp on one jaw of the vise.
 The vise is clamped to the drill press table, so that repeat drilling becomes a simple matter of switching parts.
 And, you don’t have to measure again.

 In this case, I had to drill the same hole in 12 parts.
 Measure the first part carefully, then secure it in the vise on the drill press table.
 Start drilling by moving the vise around on the table until the hole is in perfect position.
 Next, stop everything and carefully clamp the vise to the table.
-(Use 2 clamps on the vise so it won’t wander.
-They are the big silver ends, but you can’t see the whole clamp in the photo.)
+Use 2 clamps on the vise so it won’t wander.
+(In this photo, they are the big silver ends, but you can’t see the whole clamp in the photo.)

-Next, I put the small piece of metal against the edge of the 1st part, and secured it to the vise jaw with the little orange c-clamp.
-With the vise clamped in place, and the new stop piece secured to the vise jaw, I simply removed the 1st work piece and put in the next — holding it securely against the stop.
-While holding the new work piece in place, I simply closed the vise.
+Next, put the small piece of metal against the edge of the 1st part, and secure it to the vise jaw (like with the little orange c-clamp).
+With the vise secure in place, and the new stop piece secure to the vise jaw, simply remove the 1st work piece and put in the next — holding it securely against the stop.
+While holding the new work piece in place, simply close the vise.
 No measuring or marking is necessary for the remaining 11 pieces.
 Best of all, when the drilling is done, all the pieces are the same.
 That’s what we wanted, right?

 Quick To Make, Easy To Use

 If you take a few minutes to set up the jig, it does all the measuring for you.
 Sure, it takes a few minutes to make it, but mostly it’s quick in comparison to all the measuring, marking and fiddling to get the holes right.
 With a jig, the pieces all come out just like the first — so take some time and set the first piece up perfect.

 Fixtures are a simple trick to make life easier.
 Jigs and fixtures also work for sawing, for welding, and for lots of other applications.

 It pays to be creative, too.
 Place an extension, or an extra fixture piece on the table, like in the second photo.
-This one cheap fixture worked on all 4 corners of these crane bolt plates because they were the same.
+This one cheap fixture worked on all 4 corners of these crane bolt plates because they are the same relative to the corner.
 It’s all good.

 As another example, the next photo shows a simple, cheap fixture for a chop saw.
 Screw the saw to a board like this piece of plywood.
 Mark the first piece carefully and set it in perfect alignment in the saw.
 Hold it secure.
 (You can use a second person to help, or you can clamp it in the saw.)
-The two additional pieces (2 by chunks) are screwed together in an “L” shape, then screwed to the plywood so they were just touching the end of the first piece to be cut.
+The two additional pieces (2 by wood chunks) screw together in an “L” shape, then screw to the plywood so they are just touching the end of the first piece cut.
 It is that simple.
 Each piece to cut after that is the same length just by pushing it up to the wood blocks, then cutting.
 For this case, 2 sets of 80 pieces of PVC pipe all the same length for an Eagle Project.